Predicting O-GlcNAcylation Sites in Mammalian Proteins with Transformers and RNNs Trained with a New Loss Function: Results

-\citet{Seber-and-Braatz-2023_2} trained RNNs with only a single cell, a restriction that was followed by this work in Section \ref{results_diff-MCC}.
-However, RNNs with multiple stacked cells may perform better than single-cell RNNs.
-To verify this hypothesis, RNN models with 2, 3, and 4 LSTM layers are tested (as per Section \ref{MnM-RNN}).
-Similarly to Section \ref{results_diff-MCC}, three models are created: one trained only with the weighted CE loss, one trained only with the weighted focal differentiable MCC loss, and one first trained with the weighted CE loss, then fine-tuned with the weighted focal differentiable MCC loss.
-These models all surpass their single-RNN layer equivalents from Section \ref{results_diff-MCC}.
+RNNs with multiple stacked cells may perform better than single-cell RNNs.
+To verify this hypothesis, RNN models with 2, 3, and 4 LSTM cells are tested (as per Section ``\nameref{MnM-models}'').
+As with the single-cell RNNs, three models are created: one trained only with the weighted CE loss, one trained only with the weighted focal differentiable MCC loss, and one first trained with the weighted CE loss, then fine-tuned with the weighted focal differentiable MCC loss.
+These models all surpass their single-cell equivalents (Table \ref{Metrics_multi-layer} and Fig.\ \ref{PR-curve_multi-layer}).
 The model trained with the weighted CE loss (``RNN-[450,75]; CE'') displays the greatest relative improvement over its single-cell version, reaching an F\(_1\) score = 38.73 \% and an MCC = 37.31\%.
 Like with the single-cell RNNs, fine-tuning with the weighted focal differentiable MCC loss after training with the weighted CE leads to improvements in the model performance; this fine-tuned model (``RNN-[450,75]; CE \(\rightarrow\) diff MCC'') reaches an F\(_1\) score = 38.83\% and an MCC = 37.33\%.
 While the performance improvement of fine-tuning is smaller in this scenario, these improved results again confirm the efficacy of fine-tuning with the weighted focal differentiable MCC loss.
 Finally, a model trained directly with the weighted focal differentiable MCC loss (``RNN-[600,75]; diff MCC'') achieves the best results, reaching an F\(_1\) score = 38.88\% and an MCC = 38.20\%.
-The increase in MCC is considerably higher, further corroborating the benefits of this new loss function discussed in Section \ref{results_diff-MCC}.
-Overall, the ``RNN-[600,75]; diff MCC'' model displays a 7.5\% increase in F\(_1\) score and a 10.5\% increase in MCC over the ``RNN-255; CE'' model of \citet{Seber-and-Braatz-2023_2}.
+The increase in MCC is considerably higher, further corroborating the benefits of this new loss function discussed above.
+Overall, the ``RNN-[600,75]; diff MCC'' model displays a 7.5\% increase in F\(_1\) score and a 10.5\% increase in MCC over the ``RNN-255; CE'' model of Ref.\ \cite{Seber-and-Braatz-2023_2}.